Policies / Code of Conduct

 - Refunds will not be available (see exception below)

-- Refund Exception – If you provide proof of a positive COVID (PCR) test between June 1st and the convention, a refund may be requested.
+- Refund Exception – If you provide proof of a positive COVID (PCR) test, from a doctor or medical facility, that occurs within 14 days of the convention, a refund may be requested.
 This exception is offered in order to help everyone do their part to keep Whose Turn as safe as possible.

 The focus of Whose Turn Is It Anyway? is on adults.
 Please be advised that most attendees are over 18.
 While we welcome minors, the following information and guidelines should help you make educated decisions about whether this event is appropriate for your child: